arthur-jacquin/edit/philosophy.md

 There exists plenty encodings, but UTF-8 makes the most sense.
 Obviously, plain ASCII is also supported as it's a subset of UTF-8.
-For other encodings, you might have to translate it first.
+For other encodings, you might have to translate the file first.

 ### No undo/redo